Avilir/ocp4_upi_baremetal/README.md

 * You may need to create a public-private key pair if you haven't already done this, with ssh-keygen.
 * If necessary, clear out ~/.ssh/known_hosts entries for previous incarnations of these hosts.
-* This playbook will get your public key installed on all the machines that you'll be using:

 Construct an input inventory file to define 3 host groups: